-Forex Trading Pivot Points
+Forex Pivot Points

-Pivot Points indicator is an indicator that draws a Pivot Point on a forex chart as well as 3 support levels below this pivot point and 3 resistance areas above this pivot point.
+Pivot Points indicator is an indicator that draws a Pivot Point on a chart as well as 3 support levels below this pivot point and 3 resistance areas above this pivot point.

 These points are calculated as the average of the high, low & close from the previous session:

-Forex Pivot Point = (High + Low + Close) / 3
+FX Pivot Point = (High + Low + Close) / 3

-• In an up trend, the pivot-point & the resistance levels may represent a ceiling level for the price.
+- In an up-trend, the pivot-point & the resistance levels may represent a ceiling level for the price.
 If price goes above this level the uptrend is no longer sustainable and a trend reversal may occur.

-• In a down trend, a pivot-point & the support levels may represent a low for price level or a resistance to further decline.
+- In a downtrend, a pivot-point & the support levels may represent a low for price level or a resistance to further decline.

 Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
-These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the market was moving during the course of the day using only a few simple calculations.
+These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the market was moving during the course of day using a few calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

-One of the reasons they are now so popular is because they are considered a 'leading' (or predictive) indicator rather than a lagging indicator.
+One of the reasons they are now so popular is because they are considered a 'leading' (or predictive) indicator rather than a lagging technical indicator.
 All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close prices.
-The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:
+The 24-hour cycle pivot points in this technical indicator are calculated according to the following formulas:

 Resistance 3